 I can’t believe I never posted photos from my trip to the Wollmeise shop this summer.
-What an oversight – especially considering this is a sort of personal yarn mecca.
 I have often admired Wollmeise yarns online, but had never encountered them in person before.
 There are no yarn shops in my area of the states that carry it, and sometimes I am nervous about buying yarn online if I have never touched it, or at least seen the color in person.
 Not that you can’t just tell from photos that this is some extremely exceptional wool.

 Fortunately, this summer I made a really wonderful new friend, and she took me to Pfaffenhofen for the Wollmeise summer sale. (!!!)